ezeezinne236920/alx-system_engineering-devops/0x00-shell_basics/README.md

-the 0-current_working_directory is the first read only script generated in this shell task
+The 1-listit contains the script file that is in the read only mode